hackclub/hackclub/workshops/website_mockup_generator/README.md

 ```

 #### Customizing the `<body>` style
-Now, let us customize the `<body>` tag. we will change the background color to and the text color to white.
+Now, let us customize the `<body>` tag.
+We will change the background color to red and the text color to white.
 To make the website look better, let us align our items to center using `align-items` and `justify-content`:

 ```css
 body {